 Allowance App Name: BusyKid

-How It Works: Parents can assign chores via app with an attached monetary amount.
+How It Works: You can use the BusyKid prepaid debit card + app with either an allowance or a chore-based allowance system.
+Parents can assign chores via app with an attached monetary amount.
 Once the chore is completed, the amount earned will be accumulated until Friday, which acts as payday.
 Since actual money is moved from your bank account to your child through the app, parents must approve the Payday text message sent through the app each Thursday in order for the child to get paid on Friday.

-Kids can also choose to donate a portion of their allowance pay to one of 24 charities that they choose, from the app.
+Kids can also choose to donate a portion of their allowance pay to one of over 50 charities that they choose, from the app.

 All money transactions must be approved by parents on the Activity/Registry tab, and this is also where parents can approve or deny chore completions.